Approximate exploitability: Learning a best response in large games: Background and Terminology

-While computing the game value is in general as hard as computing an optimal policy, one can compute the exploitability of a policy profile without access to the game value.
-Simple algebra reveals that \textsc{NashConv} (where the last operation follows since $v^*_1 = -v^*_2$):

-Exploitability thus measures the quality of a strategy profile --- the closer that exploitability is to zero, the closer to the optimal policy.
-However, exploitability is difficult to calculate in large games, as it requires a full tree traversal.
-This is intractable in games such as HUNL poker, with approximately $10^{160}$ decision points --- more than the number of atoms in the universe.
+Exploitability measures how well a strategy profile approximates a Nash equilibrium --- the closer it is to zero, the closer the policy is to optimal.
+Unfortunately, exploitability can be difficult to compute exactly: in the worst case, it requires traversing the full game tree, making it intractable in large games.
+However, by approximating exploitability, we can address tractability while still assessing worst-case performance.